-So, the group is rated a bit more highly today than it was nine months ago.
-However, I think it still veers towards the value end of the spectrum, because my rule of thumb for this group of nine is that an average P/E below 10 is firmly in "good value" territory, while a P/E above 14 starts to move toward expensive.
+So, the group of nine is rated a bit more highly today than it was three months ago.
+My rule of thumb for this group is that an average P/E below 10 is firmly in "good value" territory, while a P/E above 14 starts to move toward expensive.

-Finally, if you're in the market for blue-chip dividend shares, grab the opportunity to find out where dividend supremo Neil Woodford is investing today.
-All is revealed in this free Motley Fool report: "8 Shares Held by Britain's Super Investor."
-You can download your copy right now, and, as I say, it's 100% free.
+Finally, if you are in the market for blue chip dividend shares, do grab the opportunity to find out where dividend supremo Neil Woodford is investing today.
+All is revealed in this free Motley Fool report -- "8 Shares Held By Britain's Super Investor."
+You can download your copy right now and, as I say, it's 100% free.